Zion National Park: More recent history

 On April 12, 1995, heavy rains triggered a landslide that blocked the Virgin River in Zion Canyon.
 Over a period of two hours, the river carved away part of the only exit road from the canyon, trapping 450 guests and employees at the Zion Lodge.
 A one-lane, temporary road was constructed within 24 hours to allow evacuation of the Lodge.
 A more stable albeit temporary road was completed on May 25, 1995, to allow summer visitors to access the canyon.
 This road was replaced with a permanent road during the first half of 1996.

 The Zion – Mount Carmel Highway can be travelled year-round.
 Access for oversized vehicles requires a special permit, and is limited to daytime hours, as traffic through the tunnel must be one way to accommodate large vehicles.
 The 5 mi-long Kolob Canyons Road was built to provide access to the Kolob Canyons section of the park.
 This road often closes in the winter.

 In March 2009, President Barack Obama signed into law the Omnibus Public Land Management Act of 2009, which designated and further protected 124406 acres of park land, about 85% of the park, as the Zion Wilderness.

 In 2011, Zion National Park was featured in the Honest Hearts downloadable content pack for the game Fallout: New Vegas.

 In September 2015, flooding trapped a party of seven in Keyhole Canyon, a slot canyon in the park.
 The flash flood killed all seven members of the group, whose remains were located after a search lasting several days.

 In 2017, some scenes from the TV series Extinct were shot in the park.

-On March 25, 2020, the park campgrounds were closed to help prevent the spread of COVID-19.

-On February 2, 2024, a hiker fell to their death while traversing one of the park's steep trails, highlighting the ongoing risks associated with the park’s rugged terrain.
-This incident brings the total recorded deaths in the park to 60 since 2007, with many fatalities resulting from falls, heat-related illnesses, and flash floods.
-These events highlight the importance of preparation and safety when visiting the park's challenging landscape.
+Since 2007, there have been at least 62 total recorded deaths in the park, with fatalities resulting from falls, heat-related illnesses, and flash floods, among other causes.